TheCodeDaniel/flux/readme.md

 **Q: What is export compliance?**
 A: A required key in Info.plist for App Store submissions.
 Flux Mobile CLI automatically adds `ITSAppUsesNonExemptEncryption = false` if missing.

-**Q: Will it waste time building if version conflicts exist?**
-A: No!
-Version conflicts are checked BEFORE building, so you get instant feedback without wasting 5-10 minutes on a build.

 ---

 ## Development & Contributing